Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Trebuchets.md

 **Before Mitigation**: Likelihood: 4, Severity: 2, Overall: 8

 **Mitigation**: Ends of firing pins should be sanded down to remove any sharp edges.
-Demonstrator to check edges are suffiently blunt before using.
-Instruct people to hold firing pin by the pipecleaner.
-Demonstrator to check no pipecleaner ends are stick out.
+Demonstrator to check edges are sufficiently blunt before using.
+Instruct people to hold firing pin by the pipe-cleaner.
+Demonstrator to check no pipe-cleaner ends are stick out.
 Call first aider if required.

 **After Mitigation**: Likelihood: 3, Severity: 2, Overall: 6